Maetschl/RDTest/README.md

 > sudo gem install cocoapods

-On folder of proyect execute:
+Then on folder of proyect execute:

 > pod install